pleshakoff/gossip/README.md

 The implementation is written in Java+Spring Boot.

 The system consists of two modules for two types of nodes: client and server.
-You can deploy an unlimited number of instances of both the server and the client.
+You can deploy an unlimited number of instances for both the server and the client.
 In the current configuration, 5 nodes and 1 client are configured.
 The network topology is shown in the figure above.
 The topology is configured in the configuration file (more details [configuration](#config))